nodeca/pica/README.md

 - `createImageBitmap()` is used for non-blocking image decode (when available, without downscale).
-- It's resize feature is blocked by default pica config.
-Enable it only on your own risk.
-Result with enabled `cib` will depend on your browser.
-Result without `cib` will be predictable and good.
+- Its resize feature is blocked in the default pica config.
+Enable it only at your own risk.
+The result with `cib` enabled will depend on your browser.
+  The result without `cib` will be predictable and good.

 ### .resize(from, to, options) -> Promise